Amber Cronin is an Australian cross-disciplinary artist whose work spans sculpture, drawing, installation, performance and social interventions.

 In 2012 Amber co-founded The Mill, unique in providing arts programming adjacent to its community of artist studios.
 It is a multi-artform creative incubator that programs and supports collaborative practice by providing a platform for the development of new work and research.
 The Mill has a strong curatorial focus with a particular interest in interdisciplinary projects, site-specific and audience-focused creative direction.

-As co-director, Amber has been focused on creating a space for dialogue between visual arts and performance /dance; hosting and participating in workshops with international artists who work across disciplines (Ame Henderson 2017 and Christopher House 2018, Toronto Dance Company / Banff Centre), and inviting artists nationally to participate.
+As co-director, Amber has been focused on creating a space for dialogue between visual arts and performance/dance; hosting and participating in workshops with international artists who work across disciplines (Ame Henderson 2017 and Christopher House 2018, Toronto Dance Company / Banff Centre), and inviting national artists from this field to participate is conversation.

 Her history with The Mill exemplifies her interest in audience driven works and she approaches making as an independent artist through the structure of contemporary production.